 Again, A2 Hosting performed very well, which implies that their servers are indeed powerful as they claim.

-It’s in contrast to many other budget shared hosts who cramp a lot of customers in one server to maximize profits.
+It’s in contrast to many other cheap shared hosts who cramp a lot of customers in one server and cripple it in order to maximize profits.

 WP Query Monitor